Code of Conduct and Complaints Procedure

 1.1 We aim to:

-2.1 Local government members and Associate members Councillors serving on the CCIN’s member structures, or otherwise undertaking CCIN business, are required to operate in accordance with the councillor code of conduct of their home local authority.
+Councillors serving on the CCIN’s member structures or otherwise undertaking CCIN business are required to operate in accordance with the councillor code of conduct of their home local authority.

-Under the Localism Act 2012, Councils must adopt a code of conduct for Members that is consistent with the seven Nolan principles of Selflessness, Integrity, Objectivity, Accountability, Openness, Honesty and Leadership, and put in place local arrangements for handling concerns that a Member of the Council has failed to comply with the code.
+Under the Localism Act 2012, Councils must adopt a code of conduct for Members that is consistent with the seven Nolan principles of Selflessness, Integrity, Objectivity, Accountability, Openness, Honesty and Leadership and put in place local arrangements for handling concerns that a Member of the Council has failed to comply with the code.
 All Members are subject to the code adopted by their local authority.

 In the event that a CCIN member is under investigation for a serious offence either by the home standards committee, or the Standards Board in England or Commissioner for Local Administration in Wales and is temporarily suspended by his/her home authority, then that member will also be suspended from membership of the CCIN.